AEU long-term plan sample: secondary school-based consultation

 • an elected union representative

-• an additional staff member.
+• an additional staff member

+Staff will be invited to nominate to be included in panels for the year.
 At least one panel member will have merit and equity training, and provision will be made for gender representation.
 Where possible the panel should include an employee from the same employment classification as the position being advertised.

-18. Accessing external professional development opportunities
+20. Accessing external professional development opportunities

 All school staff – teachers, ES, and principal class – can benefit from accessing professional learning relating to their area of work.
-Applications to undertake external professional development should be completed using the Google form and submitted at least four weeks before the scheduled professional development.
+Applications to undertake external professional development should be completed using the online form and, where possible, submitted at least four weeks before the scheduled professional development.
+Late applications will be considered on their merits.
+The principal, in consultation with relevant leaders, will decide on attendance within one fortnight of receiving the application and advise the employee the outcome in writing.

 21. Agreed consultation arrangements